 • Set out a roach bait—Most roach baits contain active ingredients like fipronil or abamectin that work similarly to boric acid dust.
 Try Niban FG in attics, basements, or crawl spaces.

 • Sprinkle boric acid around your home—Spread this powder behind appliances and wait for palmetto bugs to ingest it.
 Boric acid destroys a palmetto bug’s exoskeletal system.
 After the bug dies, use a paper towel to wipe it up and throw it away.
-Because boric acid is slightly toxic, never place it on food prep areas and keep it away from children and pets.
+Because boric acid is slightly toxic, never place it in food prep areas and keep it away from children and pets.

-• Call a pest control service—If you want to be sure all palmetto bugs and cockroaches are eliminated, call a pest management professional.
+• Call a pest control service—If you want to be sure all palmetto bugs and brown cockroaches are eliminated, call a pest management professional.
 These experts will come to your home, identify the extent of the issue, and recommend solutions to rid your home of these pests.

 Read more here: Orkin vs. Terminix: Cost, Services, & Review Guide